 - TOEFL score 550 (paper-based test) or 59 (revised paper-delivered test) or 79 (internet-based test) on the Test of English as a Foreign Language (TOEFL); or

 - overall band score 6.5 in International English Language Testing System (IELTS); or

-- score 450 in the new College English Test Band 6 (CET-6) of Chinese mainland or pass in the old CET-6 test; or
+- score 450 in the new College English Test Band 6 (CET-6) of Chinese mainland; or

 - other equivalent qualifications.

 Students are required to complete a total of 12 credit units in which 3 credit units come from the core course and 9 credit units from the elective courses, including at least 3 credit units of courses in Group I. Each course is worth 3 credit units.

 The core course is: